picatz/promoted-twitter-remover/README.md

 # promoted-twitter-remover

-This is a custom [Google Chrome](https://www.google.com/chrome/) extension that hides promoted twitter contnet for a much more pleasent tweeting expierince.
+This is a custom [Google Chrome](https://www.google.com/chrome/) extension that hides promoted twitter content for a much more pleasent tweeting experience.

 ## Installation